FermiDirak/symbolic-calculus/README.md

 ### symbolic-calculus.js

-symbolic-calculus.js is a Node.js module for symbolicly evaluating mathematical expressions using calculus.
+symbolic-calculus.js is a Node.js module for symbolicly evaluating mathematical expressions.

 ### Using the module

-install the module to use the library in your project
+install the module in your project with

 ```
 npm install symbolic-calculus